barkinet/docs-4/_docs_faqs/1_about-known-vulnerabilities.md

 ### Why should I monitor my projects for known vulnerabilities?

 New vulnerabilities aren’t actually new security holes - they’re newly disclosed, but impact old, existing code.
 This means you could have new known vulnerabilities without making any code changes.
-[Watching your GitHub repos](https://snyk.io/docs/github/#how-to-integrate-github-to-test-and-watch-your-repositories) or [local projects](https://snyk.io/docs/using-snyk/#monitor) means you’ll be the first to know if you are affect by a newly disclosed vulnerability, and you can assess and act upon the vulnerability risk quickly.
+[Watching your GitHub repos](https://snyk.io/docs/github/#how-to-integrate-github-to-test-and-watch-your-repositories) or [local projects](https://snyk.io/docs/using-snyk/#monitor) means you’ll be the first to know if you are affected by a newly disclosed vulnerability, and you can assess and act upon the vulnerability risk quickly.